Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 Despite the above, the product_id was not showing up in the admin panel, even after re-pushing.
 The above fix advised to have editable set to False, but changing this to = True made the field appear in the admin panel.

 * Images were not rendering on storefront, despite them being uploaded in the correct way via the admin panel and seemingly cloudinary being installed correctly.
+I used the cloudinary template tag and also loaded and used the template tag.
+I found the solution [here](https://github.com/cloudinary/cloudinary-django-sample/blob/master/photo_album/templates/list.html)

-* Font awesome was not rendering requested fonts despite using same process used many times before. this was a very easy fix in the end, even though for some reason it took me a while to see it, I simply had forgotten to add some required code to the i tags.
+* Font awesome was not rendering requested fonts despite using same process used many times before. this was a very easy fix in the end, even though for some reason it took me a while to see it, I simply had forgotten to add some required code to the i tags, it was missing an 's'.

 * E-mails weren't being received for the sign up process, this was because the tempalte was not being rendered and I found the solution on stack overflow to use .render() to render the template: https://stackoverflow.com/questions/18055029/python-django-emailmultialternatives-template-object-has-no-attribute-encod

-* Gitpod wasn’t allowing ports to open which was causing problems with allowing API’s to work.
-This meant I could not check (for security reasons) to see if e-mail and payments via Stripe was working.
-Ports were open on Heroku so I was using Heroku to check this.
-I used Django messages to display errors because the terminal was accessible.
-I was testing on the actual site rather than in development because Gitpod is what I was using for development.
-This meant a longer process to push every time I wanted to test, but I wasn’t sure what else to do.
-This has made apparent to me that VS Code on my laptop will be my future development ‘go to’, rather than online using Gitpod.
-This, I hope, will allow me to test more conveniently.
-I’m not sure for the future if this means you will be able to test API’s on gitpod or not, but for the duration of this project I had to do it through the actual site and deploy to Heroku constantly.

 ### Bug/Issue